-As well as getting rid of the BBC , which appears to be a veiled way of controlling the cultural narrative, a new policy statement for culture has been produced by the Commission on Race and Ethnic Disparities.
-It denies systemic racism exists and argues against what many minorities and liberal minded people see as the faults and problems in our society.
+As well as getting rid of the BBC , which appears to be a veiled way of controlling the cultural narrative, a new policy statement for culture has been produced by the It denies systemic racism exists and argues against what many minorities and liberal minded people see as the faults and problems in our society.
 The government wants to control the narrative about our country and our culture.
 There is a battle over Black Lives Matter, and whether statues should be removed or not.
 The government wants to control how we understand and explain these things.
 It does not want open debate and free questioning to take place.
 The National Trust, is another body under scrutiny by our right wing government.
 The National Trust wants to interpret its houses and properties form the stand point of our colonial past.
 Why shouldn’t we know that the immense wealth that was made to build these amazing houses and estates came from slavery?
 Slavery is an important strand of our nation and its wealth, power and influence.
 An understanding of its role should have a more prominent part in our overall understanding of our history.
 It hasn’t been highlighted much in the past.
 These opposing views to the governments narrative is out there being discussed and supported by many minority groups and political organisations.
 This government cannot turn the clock back and they cannot control the narrative now.
 Too many people and society as a whole, can see the evidence for themselves.
 There seems to be a cultural battle taking place on many fronts which the government will lose.
 They cannot eradicate the arguments and the narrative they don’t like.

 So the BBC is under attack.
 If this government destroys the BBC they will be destroying our society and our freedom of speech and intrinsically our democracy.